SHRUNKEN MEN

 Dreamed 1992/2/21 by Chris Wayan

-I'm reading Robert Bly's IRON JOHN, but I'm getting annoyed with Bly.
-He labels men like me "flyers" or "Peter Pans", who avoid the earth, the depths, and probably commitment; and "soft men", who imitate women and limit themselves, instead of seeking male role models.
+I'm reading Robert Bly's IRON JOHN, and I'm annoyed.
+Bly labels men like me "flyers" or "Peter Pans", who avoid the earth, the depths, and probably commitment; and "soft men", who imitate women and limit themselves, instead of seeking male role models.
 Yet the warning signs he lists for these dysfunctional roles include very few few things I actually do.
 I did do many of them at one time--but that was just a cocoon.
 Now my wings have opened.
-What he calls "avoiding the earth" I would call shamanism or even just spirituality; what he sees as arrested development is something I won through to with effort and pain.
-I live well, given my horrible past.
+What he calls "avoiding the earth" I would call shamanism or even just spirituality; what he sees as arrested development is something I won through to, from an abusive past, with effort and pain.
+I prefer my new life.
 I definitely do lack mentors or guides, whether male or female.
-So what else is new?
+Why is that?

-I'd be more impressed if he'd list some objective criteria to distinguish his wise old male mentors who merely are out of style from sadly limited or pathological old men who never had a chance to grow up.
-Or from healthy old men who are just too simple to be of any help to me.
-Or from wise old conventional men who haven't had the particular, peculiar experiences I have had, who can't teach me how to live with who I am, though they may teach others.
+I wish he'd list some objective criteria to distinguish his wise old male mentors from sadly limited (and limiting) old men.
+Or from healthy old men who are just too simple to guide me.
+Or from truly wise but conventional old men who haven't had the peculiar experiences I have had, who can't teach me how to live with who I am, though they may be decent teachers for the average guy.

 I drop the book and go to bed.
 As I drift toward sleep, I think of another former mentor, my godmother Joan.
-Her letter said "Living as a loner is not so bad"... her whole message to me for years was to accept myself as I am--sounds innocuous enough but somehow she discourages me from trying to change things I really need to change.
-I am a loner, but plenty of loners can love.
-Or be loved.
+Her last letter said "Living as a loner is not so bad"... her whole message to me for years was to accept myself as I am--sounds innocuous enough but somehow she discourages me from trying to change things I truly want to change.
+I am a loner, but plenty of loners can love and be loved.
 Or have sex.
-Or make phone calls or meet strangers without having anxiety fits, for that manner.
-I'm still crippled and all my achievements have been in spite of it.
+Or travel or eat out or work a fulltime job or breathe smoggy air without getting sick for days.
+I'm crippled, and all my achievements have been in spite of it.

 I decide to incubate a dream about this issue, and whisper, "I'll dream of finding help, teachers, mentors I trust."
 Repeat it to myself a few times, and fall asleep.